ImagingDataCommons/libdicom/doc/source/usage.rst

 The final parameter, `steal` sets whether ownership of the pointer to the array should be "stolen" by libdicom.
 If it is true, then libdicom will use :c:func:`free()` to free the array when the element is freed.
-If it is false, libdiom will take a copy of the array.
+If it is false, libdicom will make a copy of the array.

 Getting started
 +++++++++++++++